vhivestate/horiseon-website/README.md

 # Code Refactor Starter Code
-My main objectives for this code was to focus on accessibility as well as making the code easier to read.
+My main objectives for this code was to focus on accessibility as well as making the code easier to read. <br />
 <br />
 In order to make the code easier to read I: <br />
 -Replaced the div elements with semantic html elements.<br />